dhurng/SmartMirror/README.md

   * Basic functionality with custom features such as modified Apple/Google calendar pulls, modified weather display
   * Displays Spotify current song, perfect when Alexa plays music for you in the morning

-## 3. Issues/Future updates:
+## 3. Issues:
-  * Spotify will not display music when initiated from Alexa but via the spotify app (this is known) but also there is a delay with the display at times, need to debug
+  * Spotify will not display music when initiated from Alexa but via the spotify app (this is known) and spotify has issue with 3rd party scrobbler feature
   * Depending on the monitor many times it will flag that there is no signal, this can be anoying to look at so Samsung monitors tend to leave that warning out
   * Alexa blindspots? tba

+## 4. Future Updates:
+  * Facial recognition using modified pi camera using Arduino, also allows for custom response utterance from Alexa
+  * Touch screen capability for iframes (will involve a completely different underlying OS)
+  * Modify Hardware with bluetooth frame inlined speakers
+  * Water Cooled Super Computing Cluster for heavier processes (will need more space behind the mirror)